rhyme-music-app/rhyme-backend/CONTRIBUTING.md

 ## Troubleshooting

+### Docker Error: No configuration file provided: not found

+Perhaps you are running `docker compose up` outside of the project root.
+You have to `cd` into the project root before turning on the app's Docker container.

 ### Docker Error: Permission denied while trying to connect to the Docker daemon socket at unix:///...

 This is because you forgot the `sudo` magic word while executing Docker commands on Linux.
 For example, you have to run: